Han-Sim/blog.hansim.dev/src/pages/posts/0043-Redux-Basics.md

 > Note that this tutorial did mutate on `props` directly(`this.props.posts.unshift(...)`), which you shouldn't do in any cases.
 Always dispatch the action to change the state.

-See the full source code here: https://github.com/Han-Sim/redux-basics
+> See the full source code here: https://github.com/Han-Sim/redux-basics

 # Redux Basics

 ## Provider

-It's a glue for `React` and `Redux`.
+It's a glue for React and Redux.
 It re-renders the entire application by wrapping them, whenever there is a change in the state.

 This is my root component and I wrap it with `<Provider>` component.